Lead Piranha

 Let's talk real numbers, not hypotheticals.
 Based on contractor performance benchmarks across plumbing companies running full lead systems this quarter, here's what the data shows.

-Companies spending $1,500 to $3,000 per month on ads with an AI lead system typically generate 45 to 80 qualified leads per month.
+Companies spending $1,500 to $3,000 per month on ads with an AI lead generation system typically generate 45 to 80 qualified leads per month.
 Close rates jump from the industry average of 20-25% to 35-45% when instant response and automated follow-up are in place.
 That translates to 15 to 35 additional booked jobs per month compared to running ads alone without a system behind them.
-For businesses serious about AI lead generation for plumbers, this is the difference between growing and staying stuck.
+For owners serious about lead generation for plumbing companies Las Vegas markets reward, this is the difference between growing and staying stuck.

-One plumbing company in the Midwest went from 12 booked jobs per month to 29 within 90 days.
+One plumbing company covering Henderson and Summerlin went from 12 booked jobs per month to 29 within 90 days.
 Their ad spend stayed flat at $2,200.
 The only change was the system handling their leads.

 Quick Win: If you're already running Google Ads, check your lead-to-booking conversion rate.
 If it's below 30%, you likely don't have a lead problem.
 You have a follow-up and response speed problem, which is exactly what an AI system fixes.